Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

 in the finalization committee is **0.1% of the total amount of existing GTU**.

-Participating in the finalization committee produces rewards on each block that is finalized which are paid to the baker account some time after the block is finalized.
+Participating in the finalization committee produces rewards on each block that is finalized.
+The rewards are paid to the baker account some time after the block is finalized.

 Removing a baker